psuchecki/discord-feeder-bot/README.md

 # discord-feeder-bot
 Program listens for new messages on given discord channel.
-After processing, message is send to email and slack channel.
+After processing, message is sent to email and slack channel.